Study for ACT Test

 You Approach Towards ACT

-If your ACT test is approaching, then you know it is time to get down to business and begin your study for ACT test.
-There are many students who adhere to the path of studying by themselves for ACT despite the thousands of ACT test prep centers thronging at every nook and corner of the world.
-Probably it is comfort, self-confidence, or may be just disillusionment from other test prep centers that leads students to rely on self-study.
-You may want to hire a tutor at a later time of your preparation, but at least you should know the tactics to study for ACT test if you are planning to study on your own.
+If your you ACT test date is approaching, then you know it is time to get down to business and begin your preparation.
+There are many students who adhere to the path of studying by themselves for the test despite the thousands of centers mushrooming at every nook and corner of the world.
+Probably it is comfort, self-confidence, or may be just disillusionment from other centers that leads students to rely on self-study.
+You may want to hire a tutor at a later time of your preparation, but at least you should know the tactics if you are planning to study on your own.

 2. A Baseline Score: It is time for you to get a baseline score for yourself to assess your improvements at a later stage.
-Getting a baseline score is simple, you can access any full length ACT question paper online and solve it in a restricted time frame and see what score you have got.
+Getting a baseline score is simple, you can access any full length question paper online and solve it in a restricted time frame and see what score you have got.
 You can keep a note of your baseline scores for future reference.
-If possible you can also attempt the optional Writing paper in ACT.
+If possible you can also attempt the optional Writing paper in the test.
 This is only to determine how much time you require to write an essay.
-It is on your discretion as to whether you would like to opt for the Writing test in the ACT or not.
+It is on your discretion as to whether you would like to opt for the Writing test or not.

 3. Set a Goal: Setting a goal is not an easy task, mainly because there isn't any formula to help you set your goals.
 The hint is that your goals need to have a time frame, a plan of action and it should be result oriented.
 Of course, you can add some more nuances to the same but by and large build your goal in a way that it is achievable.
 Be practical while you determine scores and time required to achieve them.

-4. Basics about ACT: Learning the basics about ACT should be the first step in your study for ACT test.
-A good online guide, or even better the official guide of ACT will be a good option.
-Go through the 4 sections of ACT including the optional Writing section.
+4. Basics about ACT: Learning the basics about the test should be the first step in your study.
+A good online guide, or even better the official guide will be a good option.
+Go through the 4 sections including the optional Writing section.
 Take time to understand what is expected out of you in the test.
 Do you know what to expect out of multiple-choice tests?
 Do you know what your registration options are?
-Understanding the ACT test should take you considerable time but don't rush through it.
+Understanding the test should take you considerable time but don't rush through it.
 This is what will get your basics clear to build your foundations on.

 5. Practice Test: Practice tests must become your Bible before the d-day.
-Get down to solving as many as you can for your study for ACT test.
-Solving practice tests will take the edge off you and boost your confidence.
+Get down to solving as many as you can.
+Solving practice tests will give you the edge and boost your confidence.
 It will also help you understand your weaker areas and help you work on them.

-These were some important tips to study for ACT test.
+These were some important tips to prepare for the test.
 Self-study is great, provided you know how to handle the pressure.